 Senior Clinical Psychologist and FREED Network Lead

-Following the website launch, the FREED Professional Training Platform and Toolkit are now under construction.
-Professional users will be able to register online through the website and be approved to undertake the online training course.
-On successful completion of the course they will be issued with the Professional Toolkit to adopt the FREED model and apply for their service to become part of the FREED network.
+A primary goal for the website is to inspire and enable healthcare professionals to adopt the FREED model within their service and the development of the FREED Professional Training Platform was our next task.
+Professional users can register online through the website and undertake the online training course and the new website has generated 226 registrations in 12 months.
+On successful completion of the course they are issued with the Professional Toolkit to adopt the FREED model and apply for their service to become part of the FREED network.

 The FREED training course is a modular program which can be completed in any order.
 Each module consists of a slideshow with audio voiceover, associated video resources, supporting documents or template downloads and questions which are moderated by the FREED team.